FireBreather65/FireBreather65/README.md

 <details>
   <summary><b>About Me</b></summary>
   <p>Hello!
 My name is Malycia.
 I'm a recent graduate who lives in the Pacific Northwest.
-I've been coding on and off for a few years now and I'm ready to become a more consistent learner.</p>
-  <p>I hope to become a UI/UX designer in the future, so most of my coursework pertains to those subjects.
-I also post daily design solutions on my Dribbble account, which you can find linked in my profile.</p>
+I've been coding on and off for a few years now and I'm ready to become a more consistent learner.
+I hope to become a UI/UX designer in the future, so most of my coursework pertains to those subjects.</p>
 </details>

 <details>